Continually Updated Clinical Reference

 Gunshot wounds to the temporal bone often result in profound sensorineural hearing loss, CSF leak, and facial nerve disruption, which is found in approximately 50% of the patients and requires repair by interposition nerve grafting.

-Patients with temporal bone fractures usually have multiple traumatic injuries.
+In the initial evaluation, the application of Advanced Trauma Life Support protocols is imperative in the assessment and management of these patients.
 Therefore, stabilization must be accomplished first.
-Airway obstruction, evaluation of neurological status, hemorrhage, open fractures, and abdominal and chest injuries may delay early diagnosis and treatment of temporal bone injuries.
+Airway management, evaluation of neurological status, hemorrhage, open fractures, and abdominal and chest injuries may delay early diagnosis and treatment of temporal bone injuries.
 The cervical spine should be evaluated and stabilized before the head is manipulated.

 As mentioned in the beginning of this article, otolaryngologists are typically not members of the initial team who treat a patient with a head injury.
 Therefore, neurosurgeons, neurologists, and emergency physicians should be trained to assess the 2 most important aspects of temporal bone fractures: status of the external canal (checking for blood or CSF) and status of the facial nerve.

 If the patient's condition permits, test the hearing with tuning forks, comparing the bone conduction to air conduction (Weber and Rinne tests).
 Bedside masking can be done by rubbing a piece of paper against the opposite auricle.
 Complete vestibular audiometric testing can be performed later because it is not usually necessary in the acute phase.
+Complete audiological evaluation is mandatory prior to any otologic intervention.

 The Battle sign (ecchymosis of the postauricular skin) and the raccoon sign (ecchymosis of the periorbital area) may be noted in either type of fracture.